KrailOrg/krail/README.md

 #krail

 Krail provides a framework for rapid Java web development by combining Vaadin, Guice, Apache Shiro, Apache Commons Configuration and others.
+For more information, see the [Tutorial](http://krail.readthedocs.org/en/latest/tutorial/tutorial00) (still in development but will get you started)

 This core library provides: